Yiranluc/logistics-management/README.md

 - Install Rails `7.0.1` using `gem`

 Once you get the above successfully downloaded, you can download my repository to your local computer and cd into its directory.
 Run `rails server` and the application starts to running!
 You can then go to `localhost:3000` (by default) to check out the web application.

+The first page you see is the page for showing up all the inventory_items.
+And you can CRUD new warehouses and locations by going to `locahost:3000/warehouses/new` and `locahost:3000/warehouses/#identifier/locations/new`.

 ## Future Improvements
 1. Due to time constraints, I did not write tests for the application.
 Since our application contains views (frontend in some senses), I manually tested it functions.
 But I should defintely write tests in the future for scalability concerns.